-To directly map the B. cinerea genes that control differential virulence on wild and domestic tomatoes, we used the least-squared mean virulence of each isolate on all wild and all domesticated tomato genotypes as two traits.
-We also calculated a domestication sensitivity trait; the difference in lesion size for each isolate between domesticated vs. wild hosts.
+To directly map B. cinerea genes that control differential virulence on wild and domestic tomatoes, we used the least-squared mean virulence of each isolate on all wild and all domesticated tomato genotypes as two traits.
+We also calculated a domestication sensitivity trait; the relative difference in lesion size for each isolate between domesticated and wild hosts.
 Using these three traits, we conducted GWA within B. cinerea to map genes in the pathogen that respond to domestication shifts in the plant.
-Many SNPs exceeded the 99% threshold for domestication phenotypes as well as the phenotype of lesion size on individual plant genotypes (Figure R6).
-B. cinerea response to tomato domestication appears to be polygenic, with many loci of small effect sizes which are trait dependent.
-Domestication sensitivity often identified unique SNPs from domesticated or wild tomato alone (Figure R8).

-We annotated genes from B. cinerea T4 gene models within 2kb of significant SNPs.
-At the gene level, 8 genes were associated with domesticated, wild, and domestication sensitivity phenotypes, and 1040 genes were uniquely identified by a single domestication phenotype (Figure R8C).
-A total of 1935 genes contained significant SNPs (>99% SNP within 2kb) when studied for one or more of the domestication phenotypes (Table S1).
-These 1935 genes represent a total of 723 functional categories as annotated.
-Of these, only 17 functions are significantly overrepresented (Fisher exact test, p=0.05; Table S1) when compared to the whole-genome annotation of 14539 genes and 2539 functions.
+Using the mean lesion area of the B. cinerea isolates on the wild or domestic tomato hosts identified a complex pattern of significant SNPs similar to the individual tomato accessions (Figure R6).
+This had a high degree of overlap between the two traits.
+In contrast, the Domestication Sensitivity trait identified a much more limited set of SNPs that had less overlap with either the mean lesion area on Domestic or Wild tomato (Figure R6).
+To begin querying the underlying gene functions for these various B. cinerea loci, we called genes as significant if there was a SNP within 2kb of that gene (Figure R8C).
+Using all 1935 genes linked to domestication in a GO enrichment analysis found only 17 biological functions as significantly overrepresented (Fisher exact test, p=0.05; Table S1) when compared to the whole-genome annotation of 14539 genes.
 These functional categories include enzymes, metal ion binding, transport, catalysis, signaling, gene silencing and mRNA splicing.
-None of the overrepresented functions include classical virulence or pathogenicity.
-This suggests that most variation in B. cinerea genetic control of virulence acts to change biochemistry in the pathogen.
+None of the overrepresented functions include classical virulence or pathogenicity annotations.
+Sensitivity genes blah blah blah.
+Thus, the genetic architecture of how B. cinerea responsed to tomato domestication appears to be polygenic, with many loci of trait dependent small effect sizes.
+But there is an apparent subset of B. cinerea genes that may be specific to the genetic changes that occurred in tomato during domestication.

 DISCUSSION

-The genetics of plant resistance to generalist pathogens are mostly quantitative, depend upon pathogen genotype, and include many direct defense genes.
-Previous studies found a quantitative genetic basis of tomato {Finkers 2007} and Arabidopsis {Rowe 2008; Corwin 2016} resistance to B. cinerea.
-Domestication is expected to reduce the genetic variation available for plant resistance to pathogens.
-Resistance to B. cinerea varies between domesticated and wild tomato species {Egashira 2000; Nicot 2002; Guimaraes 2004; Ten Have 2007; Finkers 2008}, but it was previously unclear how B. cinerea virulence responds to tomato domestication.
-In this study we addressed the pathogen side of the contributions of genetic variation to virulence, in response to plant genotype and host domestication.
-B. cinerea virulence on tomato, as measured by lesion size, is a product of pathogen genotype, host genotype, and host domestication status.
-Tomato domestication affects virulence less than expected, we do not see evidence of a domestication bottleneck.
-We find little evidence for specialization of isolates to tomato, supporting the hypothesis that B. cinerea is a generalist at the isolate level.
+The genetics of plant resistance to generalist pathogens are mostly quantitative, depend upon pathogen genotype, and rely on genetic variation in both signal perception and direct defense genes {Rowe 2008; Corwin 2016}.
+Previous studies on tomato resistance to B. cinerea have found a quantitative genetic architecture that varies between domesticated and wild tomato species {Finkers 2007}{Egashira 2000; Nicot 2002; Guimaraes 2004; Ten Have 2007; Finkers 2008}.
+However, it was unclear how this pattern reiterated when using the most closely related wild tomato S. pimp…..
+Further, it was not known how the choice of B. cinerea isolate may change this.
+In this study we used genetic variation in wild and domestic tomato accessions in conjunction with a population of B. cinerea isolates to test these questions and further test how domestication within tomato may have influenced the interaction at the level of the pathogen population and individual genes in the pathogen.
+B. cinerea virulence on tomato, as measured by lesion size, is a significantly effected by pathogen genotype, host genotype, and domestication status.
+Tomato domestication lead to a slight but significant decrease in resistance to the pathogen but critically, there was no evidence of a domestication bottleneck with the wild and domestic tomato accessions having similar variance in resistance.
+There was also little evidence in this B. cinerea population for specialization to tomato, supporting the hypothesis that B. cinerea is a generalist at the isolate and species level.
 The genetics underlying B. cinerea virulence on tomato are highly quantitative, and vary with tomato genotype and domestication status.
 Some genes contribute to virulence on most of the hosts tested, and we find some evidence for domestication-sensitive genes within B. cinerea.

 Domestication and altered pathogen virulence genetics